 The commission has the backing of the UN as well as governments from around the world and international non-government organisations.
 It spends four years interviewing survivors and identifying and examining grave sites.
 It receives thousands of testimonies, speaks to former heads of state and the high command of both the army and the guerrillas, and reads thousands of pages of documents submitted by non-government organisations.
 It hopes that by establishing the truth of the violence committed during the civil war it will aid the process of reconciliation.

 Meanwhile, Menchú outlines initiatives proposed for the International Decade of Indigenous Peoples.
 Chief among these is the ratification of the Declaration of the Rights of Indigenous Peoples by the UN.

 "I resolutely believe that respect for diversity is a fundamental pillar in the eradication of racism, xenophobia and intolerance," Menchú says.
 "There is no excuse for evading the responsibility of finding the most suitable path toward the elimination of any expression of discrimination against indigenous peoples."

-1996 - Peace comes at last on 29 December when the URNG and government sign the Accord for Firm and Lasting Peace, ending the 34-year civil war, the longest in Latin America's modern history.
-The Civil Self-defence Patrols are disbanded.
+1996 - Peace comes at last on 29 December when the URNG and government sign the Accord for Firm and Lasting Peace.
+Guatemala's 34-year civil war, the longest in Latin America's modern history, finally comes to an end.

 1998 - Bishop Juan Gerardi Conedera presents the Roman Catholic Church's Recovery of Historical Memory (Never Again) Report detailing the Guatemalan Army's involvement in the atrocities of the civil war.
 The report attributes about 90% of human rights violations committed during the conflict to the state forces.
 Two days later, on 26 April, the bishop is beaten to death.